satyamcs1999/aws_infrastructure_using_terraform/README.md

 <p align="center"><b>. . .</b></p><br>

-<p>Here, availability zone “ap-south-1c ” is blacklisted as the instance type (which is specified in AWS Instance Resource) is not available in this particular Availability Zone.</p><br>
+<p>Here, availability zone “ap-south-1c ” is excluded as the instance type (which is specified in AWS Instance Resource) is not available in this particular Availability Zone.</p><br>

 ```hcl
 data "aws_availability_zones" "task_az" {